What is anal herpes?

 HSV-II is a sexually transmitted infection (STI).
 It’s passed from person to person through sexual contact or intercourse.

-In the United States, one in five people has genital herpes, according to the (CDC).
+In the United States, one in six people has genital herpes, according to the CDC.
 The same virus that causes genital herpes can cause lesions in the genitals, anus, or perianus.
 However, not everyone with genital herpes has anal herpes.

-If you have obvious symptoms of anal herpes, your doctor may determine and decide to treat you after a physical exam.
-However, some doctors will want to conduct additional testing to verify the diagnosis or make sure the symptoms are not the result of another type of infection or condition.
+If you have obvious symptoms of anal herpes, your doctor may decide to treat you after a physical exam.
+However, some doctors will want to conduct additional testing to verify the diagnosis or make sure the symptoms aren’t the result of another type of infection or condition.
 Because several different sexually transmitted microorganisms can cause anal symptoms, your doctor may want to verify the precise cause of your infection with testing before starting treatment.

 To do this, your doctor will draw a blood sample.
 That sample will be sent to a laboratory where tests will determine the cause of your symptoms.
 With that information, your doctor can discuss treatment options.